stpnkis/UR3_Voice_Control/radme2.md

-# Bachelor's Thesis: Voice Control of the UR3 Collaborative Robot
+## Bachelor's Thesis: Voice Control of UR3 Collaborative Robot

-This repository contains the code developed for a bachelor's thesis focused on controlling the UR3 collaborative robot using voice commands.
-The repository is divided into two main parts: voice-controlled robot application and speech-to-text conversion scripts utilizing three different systems.
+This repository contains code created for a bachelor's thesis focused on voice control of the UR3 collaborative robot.
+The repository is divided into two main parts: the program for controlling the robot via voice commands and code for speech-to-text conversion using three different systems.

 ## Repository Structure

-### UR3_Voice_Control
+### ur3_voice_control

 This section contains the code for controlling the UR3 collaborative robot through voice commands.
 It consists of four modules:

-- **main.py**: The main execution script integrating all modules.
+- **main.py**: Main executable script integrating all modules.
 - **robot_controller.py**: Module responsible for controlling the UR3 robot.
 - **voice_command_handler.py**: Module handling voice command processing.
 - **configuration.py**: Configuration file containing parameters and settings for robot control.

-### Speech_Recognition
+### speech_recognition

 This section contains scripts for speech-to-text conversion using various services: